-The UK appeals court is hearing a case on behalf of human rights campaigner, Christie Elan-Cane, in regards to gender neutral passports.
+The London Court of Appeal is hearing a case on behalf of human rights campaigner, Christie Elan-Cane, in regards to gender neutral passports.

 On behalf of this case, Clifford Chance commenced judicial review proceedings in 2017 challenging the lawfulness of UK Government’s passport policy, which requires that either an ‘M’ or ‘F’ gender marker appear on every UK passport.